Jobkings/VoteChain/README.md

-VoteChain is a decentralized voting platform that leverages the Stellar blockchain to record votes immutably and securely.
+VoteChain is a decentralized voting platform that leverages the blockchain to record votes immutably and securely.
 It ensures transparent, tamper-proof, and verifiable elections for communities, organizations, and projects.
 With wallet-based authentication and on-chain vote logging.